HulamKabirulla/7rabani/README.md

 # 7rabani
-It is my own internet shop in Ukraine.
-I created it for myself with such technologies: Php + laravel framework, mysql, ajax, jquery, javascript, json
+It is internet shop in Ukraine.
+I created it with such technologies: Php + laravel framework, mysql, ajax, jquery, javascript, json

 This web site has an integration with NOVA POSHTA API.
 Nova poshta is a biggest delivery service wich works in all Ukraine.
 So i can create and controll tracking via this API in my site